LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Wisdom/Inuring.md

 - Inure
 ---

-_Inuring allows a mage to become immunised to a spell's [[wisdom]]-damaging effects, but in return makes it a Paradox magnet_
+_Inuring allows a mage to become immunised to a spell's [[Wisdom]]-damaging effects, but in return makes it a Paradox magnet_

 ---